anastar5858/vista_task/README.md

 2. Run `npm start` to host on port 8080.
    *Make sure the port is not used by your front-end application or any other service.*

+**Tests:**
+Go to the directory e2e/integration tests, execute `npm i` & then `npm start`.

 ## Future Work:

-- A more compact process for handling types of errors.
+- A more compact & comprehensive process for handling server status and unavailability errors.
 - Settle on an even more modern design driven by client desires.
+- Involving DevOps pipeline to automate tests upon every build (CI/CD).

 ---